alexagranov/rightscale_cookbook_app_rails/README.md

 app_rails
 =========

-A Chef cookbook that implements RightScale's LWRP interface for a generic Rails app server on port 3000.
+A Chef cookbook that implements RightScale's LWRP 'app' interface for a generic Rails app server on port 3000.

 RightScale has some nice cookbooks for managing servers (attaching/detaching from ELB, monitoring, etc.).